 - Report issues to Chrome about crashing web pages.

-Try another computer or mobile device to see if that fixes the problem.
-If this resolves the problem, you can try a few things to fix the problem on your original device:
+Try another computer to see if that fixes the problem.
+If your problem is resolved, you can try a few things to fix the problem on your original device:

 - Check your Internet connection.